Indiana Water Quality at a Glance

 Report Water Quality Concerns

-Contact your local water utility immediately for taste, odor, or color concerns.
+Contact your local water utility immediately for taste, odour, or colour concerns.
 Report suspected contamination to IDEM’s Office of Water Quality for investigation and follow-up.
+Check our live boil water notice tracker for any active alerts in your area.

 Practice Water Conservation

 Support Indiana’s water sustainability by implementing conservation measures like efficient irrigation, rainwater harvesting, and low-flow fixtures.
-Reducing demand helps utilities maintain system reliability and affordability.
+Indiana’s new SB4 (signed April 2025) introduces permitting for large-scale water transfers and cross-basin pipelines, reflecting growing urgency to protect the state’s long-term water resources.

 Indiana Cities We Cover